lemal/libft/README.md

 # libft
-2021 Ecole 42 project zero.
-A library of small yet useful functions and first makefile experiments
+Ecole 42 project zero from 2021 (that was fun!)

+A library of small yet useful C functions and first makefile experiments

-Some reproductions from string.h and other standard libs, some custom 42 syllabus-based.
+Some are reproductions from string.h and other inbuilt libs, some custom 42 syllabus-based.